sadiazaman-git/NYC-Taxi-Duration-Analysis-MLOps/README.md

 NYC-Taxi
 ==============================

-Machine learning project to predict trip duration for s in NewYork city.
+Machine learning project to predict trip duration for taxis in NewYork city.

 Project Organization
 ------------